Model context protocol (MCP)

 You can connect to Atlan MCP in two ways:

 Hosted, per-tenant MCP server managed by Atlan, with OAuth and API Key authentication.
-Ideal for production setups and available in private preview for eligible tenants.
+Ideal for production setups and available for all tenants.

 Locally hosted MCP server you run with Docker or uv.
 Ideal for development, testing, and custom environments before moving to a managed option.